babakansari/Javascript/README.md

 Javascript liberary for:

-- Graph traversing
+- Graph traversing:

   Sample usage could be found in the `Sample.js` file

   This class provides generic Breadth First and Depth First graph traversing methods

-  Starts from a given `root` first node
+  Starts from a given `root` first node.
-  The child nodes are defined using get_children callback function for a given node On_visit callback function could be used to process the nodes in specific level
+  The child nodes are defined using get_children callback function for a given node.
+  On_visit callback function could be used to process the nodes in specific level.

 Example:
 ```text